flutter/website/src/docs/cookbook/effects/expandable-fab.md

 title: Create an expandable FAB
 description: How to implement a FAB that expands to multiple buttons when tapped.
 prev:
-  title: Create a download button
+  title: Create a typing indicator
-  path:  /docs/cookbook/effects/download-button
+  path:  /docs/cookbook/effects/typing-indicator
 next:
   title: Drag a UI element
   path:  /docs/cookbook/effects/drag-a-widget